Southdown Motor Services: National Bus Company

-In 1969 Southdown became part of the National Bus Company.
+In January 1969, Southdown became part of the state-owned National Bus Company, following the company's earlier sale from the BET to the Transport Holding Company.
 Little change was noticeable at first, the corporate green and white livery not appearing until the early 1970s.
 There was, however, an influx of rear-engined double decker vehicles into the fleet, starting with Bristol VRTs and later Leyland Atlantean AN68s with Park Royal bodywork.
 The Leyland National became the standard single deck bus while the Leyland Leopard fulfilled coach orders.
 Southdown succeeded in maintaining a certain individuality during its NBC years, even painting some coaches in traditional livery and fleetnames (albeit with a small NBC logo).
 1971 also saw the transfer of most Crawley services to and from London Country - a newly formed organisation within the National Bus Company.

 1975 saw the forerunner of the 'Stagecoach' limited stop services with the 51 mile Brighton to Portsmouth Coastliner route 700.
 The following year saw the introduction of the 'Solenteer' between Portsmouth and Southampton (X71), operated jointly with Hants & Dorset.
 On the launch of both these services, messages were exchanged between the mayors of the terminus towns.
-This was followed by the Regency Route (729) in 1977 between Brighton and Tunbridge Wells, operated jointly with M&D.
+This was followed by the Regency Route (729) in 1977 between Brighton and Tunbridge Wells, operated jointly with Maidstone & District.

-These routes were rebranded (somewhat ironically) as Stage Coach in 1982.
+These routes were rebranded as Stage Coach in 1982.
 The network included services from Brighton to Worthing, Bognor Regis, Chichester and Portsmouth (700), Newhaven and Eastbourne (712), Lewes, Uckfield and Tunbridge Wells (729), Haywards Heath (770) and between Eastbourne and East Grinstead (780) and Rye via Hastings (799).
 The Stage Coach brand was also applied to occasional services to Winchester and Salisbury (710), Hawkhurst and Canterbury (718), Windsor and St Albans (735), and Oxford (738).

 Southdown shared the operation of the Flightline 777 Service between Crawley, Gatwick Airport and London Victoria with London Country's Green Line operation.
-This service initially used Leyland Leopards, and latterly Leyland Tigers, and was one of four "airport network" service connecting Gatwick, Heathrow, Luton and Stansted with Central London.
+This service initially used Leyland Leopards, and latterly Leyland Tigers, and was one of four "airport network" service connecting Gatwick, Heathrow, Luton and Stansted Airports with Central London.

 Privatisation

-Southdown celebrated its 70th anniversary in 1985, the year before deregulation, and buses carried a special logo which also appeared on publicity.
-With deregulation, the company adopted "Southdown East & Mid Sussex" and "Southdown West Sussex" fleetnames, while the Brighton & Hove operations became a separate company (Brighton & Hove).
-The East Sussex division registered a fairly basic network from the outset, linking a number of services together to form trunk services linking the major towns, sometimes by fairly circuitous routes.
+Southdown celebrated its seventieth anniversary in 1985, the same year of the passage of the Transport Act 1985 which enabled the deregulation of the bus industry a year later, and buses carried a special logo which also appeared on publicity.
+With deregulation, the company was split into four bus operating divisions in Brighton & Hove, Hampshire and West and East Sussex, with separate coaching and central engineering divisions later formed.
+The Brighton & Hove division division was separated from Southdown in 1986, becoming the Brighton & Hove Bus and Coach Company, which in May 1987 was sold in a management buyout.
 A version of Southdown's traditional livery was adopted, albeit with less cream than on the pre-NBC incarnation.
-The scroll fleetname returned on minibus operations and eventually the operations (except Brighton) were re-unified as Southdown.
+The scroll fleetname returned on minibus operations and eventually the operations, except for Brighton & Hove, were reunified as Southdown.